糖心vlog短视频 News

 Latest News

-The Business Council of Westchester highlight Pace糖心vlog短视频檚 new Bachelor of Science in Artificial Intelligence, launching in Fall 2026.
-Offered through the Seidenberg School of Computer Science and Information Systems, the program糖心vlog短视频擶estchester糖心vlog短视频檚 first undergraduate AI degree糖心vlog短视频攚ill train students in machine learning, data analytics, and AI ethics.
+The Business Council of Westchester spotlights Pace糖心vlog短视频檚 expanding footprint in AI education, highlighting the launch of a new Bachelor of Science in Artificial Intelligence, beginning in Fall 2026 through the Seidenberg School of Computer Science and Information Systems.